Ansar-VDP eyes to provide security services abroad

 The letter stated that the members of the Ansar Battalions and the active Ansar members are ready to take on significant responsibilities both in Bangladesh and internationally.

-Confirming the letter, Deputy Director General Fakhrul Alam told The Daily Star that the whole process is in an initial stage.
+Deputy Director General Fakhrul Alam told The Daily Star that the process is in an initial stage.

 "We requested the ministry to consider Ansar-VDP as a top priority if a window of opportunity opens," he added.